Nkanziii/EMI-Assessment-25-26/README.md

 └── weblog.md
 ```

-Step-1 is where the actual code resides thats the main pipleine, and step 3 is the Image generations.
+Step-1 is where the actual code resides thats the main pipeline, and step 3 is the Image generations.

 ## Pipeline overview